 The expertise of ANNEA on IoT

-The ANNEA approach to the process is holistic: we provide real-time gathering, transferring, evaluating of the data, and prediction up to one year in advance as well as pinpointing the root-cause in real-time.
-Streaming the data, IoT pipelining and edge computing represents the phases enabling a seamless process while fulfilling all the requirements is distinguishing the ANNEA Platform from others.
+The ANNEA approach to the process is holistic: we provide real-time gathering, transferring, data evaluation, and prediction up to one year in advance as well as pinpointing the root-cause in real-time.
+Data streaming, IoT pipelining and edge computing represent the phases that enable a seamless process while also fulfilling all the requirements and this is what distinguishes the ANNEA Platform from others.

 We provide the next generation automated predictive maintenance platform.
 Enabling machines to analyse and communicate their own health status even in complex and extreme environments benefiting from the latest IoT solutions.
 When we are doing so, data protection is our priority.
 The ANNEA Platform is built with the state-of-the-art technology and the highest level of security requirements to deliver the best possible experience and efficiency.

 ANNEA Energy Production Forecasting